Madongming/iotex-core/tools/devenv/README.md

 Choose the account used to unlock iopay
 ![](images/06.jpeg)

-If you use the `ioctl contract share <code dir>` command to start the shared directory, you can click the "link" icon to expand the shared directo
+If you use the `ioctl contract share <code dir>` command to start the shared directory, you can click the "link" icon to expand the shared directory
 ![](images/07.jpeg)